 This policy governs complaints from students respecting Acadia College and any aspect of its operations.
-Student will not be subject to any form of retaliation as a result of filing a complaint.

-- When a concern arises, the student should first attempt to address the concern with the individual most directly involved.
-If the student is not satisfied with the outcome at this level, the student should put his/her concern in writing and deliver it to the Chief Executive Officer and Senior Educational Administrator.
+When a concern arises, the student should first attempt to address the concern with the individual most directly involved.
+If the student is not satisfied with the outcome at this level, the student should put his/her concern in writing by emailing to firstname.lastname@example.org or to SEA/ Campus Manager.

-- The Chief Executive Officer and Senior Educational Administrator will arrange to meet with the student to discuss the concern and desired resolution as soon as possible but within five (5) school days of receiving the student’s written concern.
+The SEA/ Campus Manager will arrange to meet with the student to discuss the concern and desired resolution as soon as possible but within five (5) school days of receiving the student’s written concern.

-- Following the meeting with the student, the Chief Executive Officer and Senior Educational Administrator will conduct whatever enquiries and/or investigations are necessary and appropriate to determine whether the student’s concerns are substantiated in whole or in part.
+Following the meeting with the student, the SEA/Assistant Campus Manager will conduct whatever enquiries and/or investigations are necessary and appropriate to determine whether the student’s concerns are substantiated in whole or in part.
 Those enquiries may involve further discussion(s) with the student either individually or with appropriate Acadia College personnel.
 All communications must be in writing.

-- The necessary enquiries and/or investigations shall be completed and a response provided in writing to all involved as soon as possible but no later than 10 school days following the receipt of the student’s written concerns.
+The necessary enquiries and/or investigations shall be completed, and a response provided in writing to all involved as soon as possible but no later than 30 days following the receipt of the student’s written concerns.

 If it is determined that the student’s concerns are not substantiated, the Institution will provide a written explanation of the decision and deny the complaint; or